Advisors - Information for 2023 Enrollment

 Getting students connected to a CAT Community is easy.
-Just send us an email with the student's name, WID, and the CAT Community they want to be in, and our team will get them enrolled in all three courses.
+Just send us an email or give us a call at 532-1501 with the student's name, WID, and the CAT Community they want to be in, and our team will get them enrolled in all three courses.
 We're lightning fast and can typically get it done within 5-10 minutes.
 For a full list of the CAT Communities, their classes, and descriptions that will help students decide, visit our CAT Community page.
 Students are required to be enrolled in all three courses and should not have credit for any of those that are connected to the CAT Community.

 Click on the document link above for more detailed information that might be beneficial as you consider students' schedules and academic needs.
 The chart lists all classes that are a part of each CAT Community and includes info like residence hall locations, CAT themes, course numbers, class days/times, K-State 8 categories, locations, and instructors.

 Some of our CAT Communities have begun to close, and we will keep this page updated with that information below.